An American Flag waving against a bright blue sky.

-The 4th of July is one of the most celebrated holidays in the United States, but with so many cities putting on a show, where should you go for the ultimate Independence Day experience?
+The 4th of July is one of the most celebrated holidays in the United States.
+In 2026, this will be even bigger, with America’s 250th birthday on the cards.
+But with so many cities promising great spectacles, where should you go?

 Comparison: Best Cities for 4th of July